-Any person utilizing a service container containing a pesticide must comply with ECL 33-130(1), and must ensure that the container bears the following, or must directly affix to the container a label bearing:
+Any person utilizing a service container containing a pesticide must comply with ECL 33-1301 (1)(b) and (c), and must ensure that the container bears the following, or must directly affix to the container a label bearing:

-- The name and address of the manufacturer or registrant as it appears on the pesticide product label - The registered product name and the USEPA registration number - The maximum volume or weight of pesticide that the container can hold.
+- 1. The name and address of the manufacturer or registrant as it appears on the pesticide product label - 2.
+The registered product name and the USEPA registration number - The maximum volume or weight of pesticide that the container can hold.